Should You Tip on the Subtotal or Total?

 When People Tip on Total

-Some people prefer to tip on the total amount for simplicity or generosity.
-While not standard, it’s not wrong if you choose to be more generous.
+Some people choose to tip on the total amount for simplicity or generosity.
+While this isn’t the standard approach, it isn’t wrong.

 Special Situations

-When restaurants add automatic service charges, tip on the subtotal before the service charge is added.
+When a service charge is added, calculate tips on the subtotal before the service charge unless the restaurant clearly states that gratuity is included.

-If someone orders significantly more expensive drinks, consider having them pay the difference or agree on spending limits beforehand.
+If one person orders significantly more expensive drinks, consider separating those costs or agreeing on limits before splitting.

-When someone buys a celebration round for the group, that’s typically their treat and shouldn’t be split.
+When someone buys a round for the table, it’s usually their treat and not meant to be split or tipped proportionally by others.

 Making It Simple